-The NYISO will monitor the timeliness of mitigation consultations against the following targets and will report back to MIWG on a quarterly basis.periodically.
+The NYISO will monitor the timeliness of mitigation consultations against the following targets and will report back to MIWG periodically.
 Targets will be reviewed annually as part of the goal setting process.

-- 1. 1.-75% of fully-documented, consultation requests resolved within 20 business days - 2.
-2.-100% within 50 business days
+- 1. 75% of fully-documented, consultation requests resolved within 20 business days - 2.
+100% within 50 business days